 Creating a Virtual Environment for Telework Success

 The befuddling aspect of leading distributed teams and establishing a telework and virtual team strategy, is that many leaders are missing the mark–big time.
 Most American models of leadership still use the top-down, authoritarian style of communication when dealing with “subordinates.”
 We glorify the strong, brave, dictatorial styles of Jack Welch in business and Patton on the battlefield.
 Everything has its place and in the virtual landscape, the world has never been flatter!
 You cannot have an imposing, physical presence or command and control in the same way as you might when co-located with your staff.
 It’s too easy to simply tune out.
-They have to want to and enjoy working for you, and here is where the working conditions of 2011 are butting heads with the classic business-school management philosophy and hierarchical organization chart.
+They have to want to and enjoy working for you, and here is where the working conditions are butting heads with the classic business-school management philosophy and hierarchical organization chart.

 I discussed this phenomenon with virtual expert Phil Montero.
 Phil and I got into non-tech elements critical for success when leading virtual or distributed workforces.
 This generates the intangibles necessary for leaders and why authoritarian leadership models won’t fly in a purely virtual situation.